Lynsoo/atlas-outreach-data-tools-framework/README.md

 >     -p,            --parallel              enables running in parallel (default is single core use)
 >     -n NWORKERS,   --nWorkers NWORKERS     specifies the number of workers if multi core usage is desired (default is 4)
 >     -c CONFIGFILE, --configfile CONFIGFILE specifies the config file to be read (default is Configurations/Configuration.py)
->     -o OUTPUTDIR,  --output OUTPUDIR       specifies the output directory you would like to use instead of the one in the configuration file
+>     -o OUTPUTDIR,  --output OUTPUTDIR      specifies the output directory you would like to use instead of the one in the configuration file

 The Configuration.py file specifies how an analysis should behave.
 The Job portion of the configuration looks like this: